ricosjp/truck-tutorial-code/README.md

 ## system requirements

-The prerequisites for using truck are as follows:
+The prerequisites for truck are as follows:

 - Rust development environment must be in place.
 - Must run Vulkan, Metal, or DirectX12, the backend of wgpu.

 Currently, `cmake` is required to test.
 Honever, it is not necessary as long as you are using it as a pure package.
-The details for each OS are described below.
+In the following, we describe the details for each OS.

 ### Windows